MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-error-lnk2019.md

 ### An entry point is not defined

-The application code must define an appropriate entry point: `main` or `wmain` for console application; `WinMain` or `wWinMain` for Windows application.
+The application code must define an appropriate entry point: `main` or `wmain` for console applications, `WinMain` or `wWinMain` for Windows applications.
 For more information, see [main: Program Startup](../../cpp/main-program-startup.md) or [WinMain function](/windows/win32/api/winbase/nf-winbase-winmain).
-To use custom entry point, specify [/ENTRY (Entry-Point Symbol)](../../build/reference/entry-entry-point-symbol.md) linker option.
+To use a custom entry point, specify the [/ENTRY (Entry-Point Symbol)](../../build/reference/entry-entry-point-symbol.md) linker option.

 ### You build a console application by using settings for a Windows application